 Percentage is a value that expresses the proportion of "alerted pixels" to all pixels in the motion detection window.
 In this case, 50% of pixels are identified as "alerted pixels".
 When the percentage is set to 30%, the motions are judged to exceed the defined threshold; therefore, the motion window will be outlined in red.

 For applications that require higher security management, it is suggested to set higher sensitivity settings and smaller percentage values.

 Camera control

-This section explains how to control the Network Camera's Pan/Tilt/Zoom operation by connecting with a PTZ driver or scanner via RS485 interface.
+This section explains how to control the Network Camera's Pan/Tilt/Zoom operation by a control panel.